JnBrymn/JnBrymn.github.io/_posts/2017-09-27-brain-scans.md

 So while I haven't unraveled the mystery of how we think, I did learn a lot!
 An maybe I even got a little bit closer.
 Thanks Stephen for your time.
 Let's make sure to do it again often.

 ## Penny University
 The above conversation was from a "Penny Chat".
 Are you interested in learning with others?
-Come check out our community an find more people like you: http://pennyuniversity.org
+[Come check out our community an find more people like you.](http://pennyuniversity.org)